qmkDuran/qmkDuran/README.md

 <a href="https:&#x2F;&#x2F;www.canva.com&#x2F;design&#x2F;DAEwnNmyRMk&#x2F;view?utm_content=DAEwnNmyRMk&amp;utm_campaign=designshare&amp;utm_medium=embeds&amp;utm_source=link" target="_blank" rel="noopener"></a>

 <h3 align="left">Summary:</h3>
-<p>I enjoy solving complex problems that my imgaination can easily come up with, but the tools I use force me to
+<p>I'm a Front End Developer that enjoys coding, it allows me to be an artist and an engineer at the same time.
+The best
-work within their logic.
-This to me creates a fun challenge that allows me to be an artist and an engineer at the same time.
+ thing about it, is that their is so many tools to tinker with and the world only keeps coming up with more.
 </p>

 - 🌱 I’m currently learning **React.**